Samiislam851/simple-stocks-client/README.md

 # JanataWiFi Task - Stock Data CRUD Web App

-This project implements a CRUD (Create, Read, Update, Delete) web application using ReactJS for the frontend and Python with SQL Server for the backend.
+This project implements a CRUD (Create, Read, Update, Delete) web application using ReactJS for the frontend and NodeJS Server for the backend.
 It includes features such as displaying stock data in a table, editing table rows, and visualizing data with line and bar charts using Recharts.

 ## Table of Contents